Skip to content

 12-month viewMixedDepends on titration speed and clinic pathA meaningful annual self-pay commitment

-That's why monthly screenshots from communities can be so misleading.
-A starter-month receipt isn't wrong.
-It just doesn't describe the phase that drives the long-term budget.
+This is exactly why the monthly screenshots floating around Korean communities mislead so many people.
+A starter-month receipt isn't fake.
+It just doesn't describe the phase that ends up driving the budget.

 Wegovy vs. Mounjaro vs. Saxenda in Korea